JOssam4/HangmanBot/README.md

 What it currently does:
 Asks the user if they want to play hangman (yes/no).
 If yes, then it asks the user to choose a difficulty mode (easy/normal/hard).

-At the time of this edit (12/23/19), hard mode has not been implemented.
-If the user selects hard mode, the bot will tell the user that.

 The difference between easy and normal mode:
     In normal mode, the bot picks a word and the user has to guess it.

     In easy mode, the bot has a running list of possible words.
-The users' guesses just narrow the list.
+All words without the users' guesses in them are removed.
 This way, the first guess can never be wrong.

+    In hard mode, the bot has a running list of possible words.
+All words with the users' guesses in them are removed.
+This way, the first guess can never be right.

 Future steps:
 - make it stop bugging out
-- Add more difficulty modes (evil hangman)
+- expand on existing difficulty modes
 - make the code neater and more efficient
+- MASSIVE code cleanup
 - export it to another platform (like slack)